 \section{Introduction}

-\ \textbf{Motivation:} Rank and sum-rank metric codes, such as Gabidulin \cite{gabidulin_theory_1985} codes and LRPC codes \cite{gaborit_low_2013}, have found numerous applications in telecommunications, distributed storage, and cryptography \cite{bartz_rank-metric_2022} and \cite{martinez-penas_codes_2022}.
+\textbf{Motivation:} Rank and sum-rank-metric codes, such as Gabidulin \cite{gabidulin_theory_1985} codes and LRPC codes \cite{gaborit_low_2013}, have found numerous applications in telecommunications, distributed storage, and cryptography \cite{bartz_rank-metric_2022} and \cite{martinez-penas_codes_2022}.
 However, the diversity of these codes is limited by their constructions, which often rely on specific base codes or techniques.
-This paper introduces a new family of rank and sum-rank metric codes called \textit{linearized Chinese remainder theorem (CRT) codes} or \textit{$q$-CRT codes}, along with an efficient decoding algorithm, expanding the scope of potential applications in these domains.
+This paper introduces a new family of rank and sum-rank-metric codes called \textit{linearized Chinese Remainder Theorem (CRT) codes} or \textit{$q$-CRT codes}, along with an efficient decoding algorithm, expanding the scope of potential applications in these domains.

 Chinese Remainder Theorem (CRT) codes, introduced by Stone \cite{stone_multiple-burst_1963}, have been extensively studied for both integer and polynomial settings over finite fields.
-Many works have focused on improving their decoding algorithms, such as those in \cite{goldreich_chinese_1999} and \cite{guruswami_soft-decision_2000}.
-The fundamental idea behind CRT codes is simple yet powerful: encode an element of smaller size (the euclidian gauge) than the least common multiple of a set of moduli, using the difference in size as redundancy.
+Many works have focused on improving their decoding algorithms, such as those in \cite{goldreich_chinese_1999}, \cite{guruswami_soft-decision_2000} and \cite{yu_polynomial_2012}.
+The fundamental idea behind CRT codes is simple yet powerful: to encode an element of smaller size (the Euclidean gauge) than the least common multiple of a set of moduli, using the difference in size as redundancy.
 This approach naturally recovers a wide range of classical code constructions, including Reed-Solomon codes \cite{reed_polynomial_1960} as a special case.

-In this work, we apply a similar idea to a special case of right-euclidean rings, taking advantage of the unique local error properties of rank and sum-rank metrics.
-This enables us to design a decoding algorithm directly derived from the Chinese Remainder Lifting algorithm.
+In this work, we apply a similar idea to a special case of right-Euclidean rings, taking advantage of the unique local error properties of rank and sum-rank metrics.
+This enables us to design a decoding algorithm directly derived from the Chinese Remainder Lifting algorithm, as in \cite{yu_polynomial_2012}.

 \textbf{Contributions:} The main contributions of this work are as follows: